AnonymouX47/term-image/source/library/tutorial.rst

 True

 .. important::

+   1. The currently set :ref:`font ratio <font-ratio>` is also taken into consideration when calculating or validating sizes.
-   1. The resulting size must not exceed the terminal size i.e either for the given axis or the axis automatically calculated.
+   2. The resulting size must not exceed the terminal size i.e either for the given axis or the axis automatically calculated.
-   2. The height is actually **twice the number of lines** that'll be used to render the image, assuming the *y-scale* is 1.0 (we'll get to that).
+   3. The height is actually **twice the number of lines** that'll be used to render the image, assuming the *y-scale* is 1.0 (we'll get to that).
-   3. There is a 2-line allowance for the height to allow for shell prompts or the likes.
+   4. There is a 2-line allowance for the height to allow for shell prompts or the likes.

    Therefore, only ``terminal_height - 2`` lines are available i.e the maximum height is ``(terminal_height - 2) * 2``.